 Others have just lost their way.
 There may be old or new hurts (or both) preventing them from being open and vulnerable with each other.
 I can provide the space for this and facilitate the communication and feelings, until there is a breakthrough and a new level of understanding, connection and respect is reached.

 - They’ve lost or don’t appear to have the ability to communicate with each other;

 - There’s poor conflict resolution – they’re unable to conclude rows and arguments, to reach an understanding and agreement, and then move forward;

 - They’re struggling to understand what each other wants;

 - They don’t feel heard or that their needs are being met;

 - There is a feeling of aloneness or isolation within the relationship;

-- Something has happened that has caused an issue in the relationship – this can be anything from infidelity and trust issues, the death of a loved one, caring for elder parents, illness, having children, parenting conflicts, children leaving home, redundancy, change in financial situation, stressful job or career, no longer wanting the same things;
+- Something has happened that has caused an issue in the relationship – this can be anything from infidelity and trust issues, the death of a loved one, caring for elder parents, illness and poor health both physical and mental, having children, disagreements about parenting, children leaving home, redundancy, change in financial situation, money worries, stressful job or career, no longer wanting the same things;

 - There is a lack of intimacy – physical, emotional, sexual;